Guide

 Release notes are a curated, user-friendly summary of changes in a specific release.
 They focus on the "so what?" — explaining benefits, highlighting key features, and helping users understand how updates affect them.

 In other words: a changelog documents what changed.
 Release notes explain why it matters.
+A roadmap shows what's coming.

 Changelog: The Developer's Record